Skip to main content

 • Inspect all plumeria twice weekly for stippling or webbing

-• Rinse plants with hose or sprayer 2–3 times per week
+• Rinse the canopy with hose or sprayer 2-3 times per week, aiming at leaf undersides

 • Continue neem oil or soap sprays every 10–14 days